Help | RSS Feed

 Seasonal Chart Analysis

-Analysis of the Johnson & Johnson (NYSE:JNJ) seasonal charts above shows that a Buy Date of May 29 and a Sell Date of August 19 has resulted in a geometric average return of 1.65% above the benchmark rate of the S&P 500 Total Return Index over the past 20 years.
-This seasonal timeframe has shown positive results compared to the benchmark in 15 of those periods.
-This is a good rate of success and the return strongly outperforms the relative buy-and-hold performance of the stock over the past 20 years by an average of 4.46% per year.
+Analysis of the Johnson & Johnson (NYSE:JNJ) seasonal charts above shows that a Buy Date of May 29 and a Sell Date of August 19 has resulted in a geometric average return of 2.35% above the benchmark rate of the S&P 500 Total Return Index over the past 20 years.
+This seasonal timeframe has shown positive results compared to the benchmark in 16 of those periods.
+This is a very good rate of success and the return strongly outperforms the relative buy-and-hold performance of the stock over the past 20 years by an average of 3.66% per year.

 The seasonal timeframe is Inline with the period of seasonal strength for the Healthcare sector, which runs from April 25 to December 4.
 The seasonal chart for the broad sector is available via the following link: Healthcare Sector Seasonal Chart.